ejaneishot/AI-Powered-Offline-Chess/README.md

 4. The folder should be Chess/ chessmain.py, ChessEngine.py, ChessAI.py, Images (the folder)
 5. Run the the chessmain.py file, and the program should be working

+How to play :
+Simply click the pieces you want to move, there should be highlighted spots on where you can move that specific piece.
+Press 'Z' in your keyboard to undo a move

 Enjoy playing chess !